jchultarsky101/pcli/README.md

 $ pcli help
 ```
 ```
-pcli 1.6.11
-Julian Chultarsky <jchultarsky@physna.com>
 CLI client utility to the Physna public API/V2

-USAGE:
-    pcli [OPTIONS] --tenant <tenant> <SUBCOMMAND>
+Usage: pcli [OPTIONS] --tenant <tenant> <COMMAND>

-OPTIONS:
-    -c, --config <config>    Configuration file [default: /Users/julian/.pcli.conf] --color <color>      Adds color to the output (optional: e.g. 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white')
-    -f, --format <format>    Output data format (optional: e.g. 'json', 'csv', or 'tree') [default: json]
-    -h, --help               Print help information
-    -p, --pretty             Produces pretty output (optional: default is 'false') -t, --tenant <tenant>    Your tenant ID (check with your Physna admin if not sure) -V, --version            Print version information

-SUBCOMMANDS:
-    assembly-bom                  Generates flat BoM of model IDs for model assembly-tree                 Reads the model's assembly tree
-    classification-predictions    Read the list of classification predictions for an image by given classifier
-    classifiers                   Lists all available image classifiers
-    create-folder                 Creates a new folder
-    create-image-classifier       Creates a new image classifier
-    delete-model                  Deletes a specific model
-    folders                       Lists all available folders
-    help                          Print this message or the help of the given subcommand(s) invalidate                    Invalidates the current access token
-    label-folder                  Labels models in a folder based on KNN algorithm and geometric match score as distance
+Commands:
-    match-folder                  Matches all models in a folder to other models match-model                   Matches all models to the specified one match-report                  Generates a match report for the specified models model                         Reads data for a specific model model-meta                    Reads the metadata (properties) for a specific model models                        Lists all available models in a folder properties                    Lists all available metadata propertie names and their IDs reprocess                     Reprocesses a specific model
+  sysinfo                     Prints details of the current host system token                       Obtains security access token from the provider invalidate                  Invalidates the current access token model                       Reads data for a specific model reprocess                   Reprocesses a specific model delete-model                Deletes a specific model model-meta                  Reads the metadata (properties) for a specific model models                      Lists all available models in a folder assembly-tree               Reads the model's assembly tree match-model                 Matches all models to the specified one match-folder                Matches all models in a folder to other models label-folder                Labels models in a folder based on KNN algorithm and geometric match score as distance assembly-bom                Generates flat BoM of model IDs for model status                      Generates a tenant's environment status summary upload                      Uploads a file to Physna upload-model-meta           Reads metadata from an input CSV file and uploads it for a model specified by UUID match-report                Generates a match report for the specified models folders                     Lists all available folders create-folder               Creates a new folder properties                  Lists all available metadata propertie names and their IDs create-image-classifier     Creates a new image classifier classifiers                 Lists all available image classifiers classification-predictions  Read the list of classification predictions for an image by given classifier help                        Print this message or the help of the given subcommand(s)

-    status                        Generates a tenant's environment status summary sysinfo                       Prints details of the current host system token                         Obtains security access token from the provider upload                        Uploads a file to Physna
-    upload-model-meta             Reads metadata from an input CSV file and uploads it for a model specified by UUID
+Options:
+  -t, --tenant <tenant>  Your tenant ID (check with your Physna admin if not sure) -f, --format <format>  Output data format (optional: e.g. 'json', 'csv', or 'tree') [default: json] [possible values: json, csv, tree, table]
+  -p, --pretty           Produces pretty output (optional: default is 'false')
+      --color <color>    Adds color to the output (optional: e.g. 'black', 'red', 'green', 'yellow', 'blue', 'magenta', 'cyan', 'white') [possible values
+: black, red, green, yellow, blue, magenta, cyan, white] -h, --help             Print help
+  -V, --version          Print version
 ```

 The application supports sub-commands.
 To get more detailed help for a